Antonio Lante Montefeltro della Rovere: Early life

 Lante was the eldest of four children of Ippolito Lante Montefeltro della Rovere and Maria Cristina d'Altemps.

 His paternal grandparents were Marcantonio Lante and Lucrezia della Rovere.
 His grand-uncle was Cardinal Marcello Lante della Rovere.
 His uncle, Lodovico Lante, married Olimpia Cesi (a daughter of Federico Cesi, Duke of Acquasparta).
 His maternal grandparents were Pietro d'Altemps, Duke of Gallese and Marquess of Soriano, and Angelica de' Medici (a granddaughter of Giulio de' Medici).

 Career

 He inherited his father's titles and became the second Duke of Bomarzo.
 When the Lante family purchased the comune of Belmonte from the Mattei (presumably on the death of Luigi Mattei in 1675), Lante became the first Prince of Belmonte.

 Thereafter, Lante travelled to Paris where he was married in 1683.
 After his wedding, the two returned to Rome but travelled between the two capitals.

 Personal life

 In February 1683 while in Paris, Lante married Louise-Angélique de La Trémoille (1653–1698), a daughter of Louis II de La Trémoille, Duke of Noirmoutier, and Renée Julie Aubery de Tilleport.
 Her sister was the French courtier and royal favourite Marie Anne de La Trémoille, who is known for being a de facto ruler of Spain from 1701 until 1714.
-Together, they had six children:
+They had: